akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_ubuntu_1604.rst

 MySQL installation
 ******************

 Akeneo PIM supports MySQL from 5.1 to 5.6.
-Ubuntu 16.04 default PHP version is MySQL 5.7.
+Ubuntu 16.04 default MySQL version is MySQL 5.7.
 You have two possibilities:

 * Work with MySQL 5.6.
 You need to downgrade your version to MySQL 5.6.